-- f) Install one set of split thrust rings [312A] in to the circular keyway in pump shaft.
-Pull up the pump half of the coupling [44] over the split keys. - g) Slide driver half coupling [42] onto driver shaft in the same manner as the pump half of the coupling. - h) Set the spacer ring [314] between the two halves of the coupling together.
-Tighten all cap screws [364] evenly to the bolt torques as listed in 4.5.4.1 under item (m). - i) Proceed with the driver installation.
+- e) Lubricate pump coupling half and key assembly with light oil and slide it onto pump shaft [12A] with flange up.
+Slide it past threads. - f) Install one set of split thrust rings [312A] into the circular keyway in pump shaft.
+Pull up the pump half of the coupling [44] over the split keys. - g) Slide driver half coupling [42] onto driver shaft in the same manner as the pump half of the coupling. - Set the spacer ring [314] between the two halves of the coupling together.
+Tighten all cap screws [364] evenly to the bolt torques as listed in section 6.6.2 - i) Proceed with the driver installation.

-4.5.4 Installation of drivers
+4.5.4 Installation of driver